Get

 Conclusion

 While a dog’s toenails are not supposed to fall off, it can happen and is actually quite common due to all the activities that canines tend to participate in throughout their lives.
 A broken toenail is not the end of the world for your dog, but pain and discomfort do typically accompany the incident.
-Loving care and guidance from your veterinarian can help make the healing process more effective and efficient.
+Loving care and guidance from a veterinarian can help make the healing process more effective and efficient.

 Featured Image Credit: Albina Gavrilovic, Shutterstock